nikitavoloboev/data/focusing/rules.md

 - [Break problems down](../research/solving-problems.md).
 Solve each step one at a time.
 Know the end goal.
 - Spend mindful time on all devices. on iOS, listen to podcasts/books, read/text.
 Don't do things that can be done faster on mac.
 - Do bodyweight exercises during the day to regain focus.
 Change environments for inspiration.
 - Listen to space/fan sound with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) when focusing with environment noise blocked.
 No distracting music.
-If it's quiet, listen to nothing at all.
+Unless it's quiet already.
 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.
 - Always breathe fresh air.
 Have proper lighting.
 - Wear the same clean & comfortable clothes.
 - Never sit for long.
 Sit up right.
-Use standing desk.
+Be comfortable & ergonomic.
+Use standing desk & vary between sitting & standing.
 - Only use the bed for sleep.
 Start each day quickly by waking up & standing up.
 - Don't overthink things.
 Clear up any confusions.
 Don't be stuck.
 Ask for help.
 - Use priority system for everything and don't go outside its bounds. (i.e. Trello [Learn board](https://trello.com/b/cu32qF3q) or [Goodreads currently reading list](https://www.goodreads.com/review/list/15768482?shelf=currently-reading))